Dandiggas/Dandiggas/README.md

 ## 🚀 What I'm Up To

-- Currently building a musician practice application with python-django
+- Currently building a musician practice application with python-django backend and react frontend
 - Currently building a musician hiring platform with golang